Oppenheimer movie dominates SAG Awards, while Streisand wins lifetime prize

 Killers of the Flower Moon star Lily Gladstone was named best leading actress, and also spoke about the strike.
 "This has been a hard year for all of us" Gladstone said in her speech.
 "I'm so proud that we have gotten here in solidarity with all of our other unions."

 The SAG awards are often seen as a good prediction of who will win at the Academy Awards, which will be held on March 10.
-While Murphy is the favourite to win best actor as the Oscars next month, the best actress race is closer.
-While Gladstone is a frontrunner, she is up against Poor Things star Emma Stone for the award.
+While Murphy is the favourite to win best actor, the best actress race is closer.
+Gladstone is a frontrunner, but she is up against Poor Things star Emma Stone for the award.

 The Holdovers star Da'Vine Joy Randolph won best supporting actress, and Oppenheimer's Robert Downey Jr was named best supporting actor.
 In television, Succession won best ensemble drama cast for its fourth and final season, while The Bear was named best ensemble comedy cast.